OtherRealms/Shot-Manager-Guide/index.rst

 * **FBX**

 The FBX Exporter is a modified exporter capable of embedding shots.
-This is suitable for linear timelines as traditionaly used by game animators and later split into sections in a game engine.
+This is suitable for linear timelines as traditionally used by game animators and later split into sections in a game engine.

 .. image:: embed_shots_a.JPG